ahmadamineloutfi/ahmadamineloutfi/README.md

-- I’m Ahmad Amine Loutfi.
-PhD candidate in industrial economics and Technology management at NTNU Business school, Norwegina Univeristy of Science and Technology.
+- I’m Ahmad Amine Loutfi, a PhD candidate in industrial economics and Technology management at NTNU Business school, Norwegina Univeristy of Science and Technology.
 - My main PhD project is Financial Technologies (FinTech) and I am focusing specifically on the use of Alternative data and Machine learning in the Predictive Analytics of Financial Services.
 - You can reach me at: ahmad.a.loutfi@ntnu.no